 I was invited to speak at one Girls Conference in Toronto before, but the invitation was declined when organizers later decided that it would be better for the young girls to hear female voices.
 I agree that we need to hear women’s voices and encourage young girls to raise and value their own voice.
 Male voices are always placed at higher value that women’s voices, but hearing how these issues impact ‘the other side’ from a male voice can be a key piece in some spaces of discussion as well.
 After presentations in co-ed spaces, many girls will come up to me after to share words of thanks.
 Many offer appreciation for a male bringing up these conversations and creating spaces where boys can hear girls discuss their everyday realities as well as a space for girls to hear and understand the pressures boys are under to be a certain way.
 These aren’t just women’s or girl’s issues, they are ALL our issues to hear, learn, understand and help address.

 After my keynote for the girls conference at Cheyne, one girl said to me “You know, It’s great that we have these conversations and discussions about body image and learning to love ourselves for who we are as young girls.
 I realized today we need to do the same thing with boys”.
 She flexed her arms and pointed to her biceps.
 “I realized I need to think about how I think of boys, what I think is attractive and what I want in a partner.”
 She said that she realized that a man doesn’t make for a good partner or is capable just because they’re physically strong or look a certain way.

+Together, we can change this world.
 The world we live in is the world we shape.